-In its comparison of gamma knife to linac-based SRS, the Petitioner makes several false or misleading claims:
+In its comparison of gamma knife to linac-based SRS, the Petitioner makes several inaccurate claims:

 - The Petitioner claims that gamma knife is superior to linac-based SRS.
 However, to the contrary, new randomized evidence states that gamma knife and linac-based SRS have equivalent local control rates1. - The Petitioner claims that "approximately 20 percent of patients with brain metastases have between 5 and 10 lesions at diagnosis.
 These patients are not currently eligible for SRS on most linacs but these patients could be treated on a gamma knife."
 This is not correct; plenty of linac-based centers are treating between 5 and 10 lesions, including centers in North Carolina^{2,3}.
-In fact, the Petitioner goes on to contradict its own statement, but subsequently notes that "these patients are not currently eligible for SRS on most linacs...." - The Petitioner states "Atrium rejected this alternative because linear accelerators configured to perform SRS are not capable of providing the same level of precision and efficiency as gamma knife for patients with intracranial pathologies."
+In fact, the Petitioner goes on to contradict its own statement, but subsequently notes that "these patients are not currently eligible for SRS on most (emphasis added) linear accelerators...."

+The Petitioner states "Atrium rejected this alternative because linear accelerators configured to perform SRS are not capable of providing the same level of precision and efficiency as gamma knife for patients with intracranial pathologies."
+However, linac-based SRS has been proven to be more efficient for patients with multiple metastases4.